albert-tarkaa/FinancePortal/ReadME.md

-# Microservices-Based Library Portal
+# Microservices-Based Finance Portal

-This project is a microservices-based Library portal, which allows Librarys to enrol in courses, view their enrolments, and manage their profiles.
-The portal is integrated with a finance microservice to manage Library accounts and invoices, and a library microservice to manage library accounts and fines.
+This is a simple microservices-based application which exposes a RESTful API.
+It is written in Java using the Spring Boot framework.
+It is intended for use as part of the SESC module at Leeds Beckett University..

 ![Library Portal](finance.png?raw=true "Library Portal")